Save to My DOJO

 - Intelligent capacity management

 One of the areas that VMware has enhanced with vSphere 7.0 is the Distributed Resource Scheduler (DRS).
-Among the many other improvements, DRS capabilities have been enhanced in regards to stretched clusters.
+Among the many other improvements, DRS capabilities have been enhanced in regard to stretched clusters.
 DRS has been tweaked with vSAN 7 to more intelligently place VMs after a failure.

 With stretched clusters in vSAN 7, after a failure, DRS will ensure the virtual machine is housed at the same site until the resynchronization operation completes.
 This ensures that all read operations for resynchronization happen at the same site and there are no read operations that must travel between the WAN link to other stretched cluster nodes.
 In turn, performance is impacted much less when these read operations happen on the same site.